Financial Services and Markets Act 2000

 The Financial Services and Markets Act 2000 (c.
+8) is an act of the Parliament of the United Kingdom.

+Provisions

-8) is an act of the Parliament of the United Kingdom that created the Financial Services Authority (FSA) as a regulator for insurance, investment business and banking, and the Financial Ombudsman Service to resolve disputes as a free alternative to the courts.
+The act created the Financial Services Authority (FSA) as a regulator for insurance, investment business and banking.
+This made it the single regulator for the entire finance industry.
+The act created the Financial Ombudsman Service to resolve disputes as a free alternative to the courts, replacing 8 separate ombudsman schemes in different parts of the financial services industry.

 The act was considerably amended by the Financial Services Act 2012, the Bank of England and Financial Services Act 2016 and the Financial Services and Markets Act 2023.

-Contents

-Some of the key sections of this act are:
+Implementation

+The act came into force on 1 December 2001.

+Reception